 Windows 11 is here, which means that third-party utilities for Microsoft’s brand new operating system are rolling out as well.
 Some of them bring back features that haven’t been carried over from Windows 10, and some of them add extra functionality on top of Windows 11, though these won’t necessarily help you with your settings, they are useful.
+(If you somehow are still using Windows 10, here are some useful features we found).
 So here are the most useful ones we’ve found so far.

 Windows customization software experts Stardock just launched Start11, which gives you much more flexibility in terms of the look and positioning of the Start menu.
 You can bring back program tiles and a list of applications, move the Start menu (and the taskbar) up to the top of the display, and more.